 - Galerie de Paléontologie et d’Anatomie comparée (‘Gallery of Paleontology and Comparative Anatomy’) displaying over 650 dinosaur remains.

 - Galerie de Minéralogie et de Géologie (‘Gallery of Mineralogy and Geology’) displaying minerals, crystals and other rock formations.

 - Galerie de Botanique (‘Gallery of Botany’) with a collection of almost 8 million samples of plants.

 She spent months here awaiting her sentence and her death at the age of 37.
 Only a portion of it is open to the public since it is still used by the Paris law courts.
-If you are ready to step back into the time of the French revolution, you can book your skip-the-line tickets here.
+You can read more about the Conciergerie in Palais de la Cité here.

 7. Les Invalides

 Les Invalides in the 7th arrondissement is a large complex of buildings has a very interesting permanent resident: the Emperor Napoleon Bonaparte.
 His body lies in an elaborate monument surrounded by reliefs of his accomplishments.

 “La Shoah” is the French word for Holocaust, and this memorial museum on the Right bank of the Seine river is dedicated to the thousands of Jewish French people who were rounded up and deported to the death camps like Auschwitz that were scattered across Germany and Eastern Europe.

 Men, women, and children of jewish descent were rounded up and shipped off from the Drancy, a town north of Paris, never to return.
 All across the surrounding area you can see plaques outside schools dedicated to the youngest victims.
 You can read more about the history of Paris here.